ladybug-tools/ladybug-web/README.md

 * Add Sun mesh and direction light
 	* Positions update with each slider movement
 * Add shadows and shade
-* Add trylon and and perisphere reference/demo objects
+* Add Trylon and and Perisphere reference/demo objects
 * Add more time-updating capabilities
 * Random location at load time

 ### Things To Do / Road Map

+* Calculate analemma for every day of month - not just first 28
-* Text input for lat and lon
+* Text input for lat and lon // or wait for permalinks?
 * Replace/Upgrade SunCalc.js with NOAA/Bostock JavaScript
 * Translucent ring to indicate full Sun path
 * Animations
+* Add reference object choices
 * Add solar times readout - with buttons to display sun position for location, date and time
 * Add access to geolocation - as in [ Google Developers Geolocation API]( https://developers.google.com/maps/documentation/javascript/examples/map-geolocation )
 * Add access to places autocomplete = as in [Google Maps JavaScript API Place Autocomplete]( https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete )